 Sesame is an ancient cultivated plant that was pressed into oil in Assyria and Babylon at least 4,000 years ago.
 Seeds have a high oil content; they are 50 percent oil and 25 percent protein.
 The protein pulp remaining after oil production is used for animal feed.
 Sesame oil is a light-colored, all-purpose oil used for salad dressing and cooking.
-Toasted sesame oil is darker, nuttier and smoky in flavor and is used as flavoring in Asian sauces and recipes.
+Toasted sesame oil is darker than standard sesame oil and has a nuttier, smokier flavor.
+Nutritionally, the two oils are very similar.

 Sesame oil comes from the raw seeds and is either cold-pressed for use in salads or refined and used for frying and sautéing.
 It has a high smoke point, which means it is slow to degrade in heat, making it suitable for cooking.
 Toasted sesame oil is pressed from seeds that are toasted first, which accounts for its darker color and more pronounced flavor.
 The Thomas Jefferson Agricultural Institute says that high antioxidant levels in sesame oil make it very stable.
 It can keep for months without going rancid.

 Sesame oil may be used for stir-frying vegetables and as a substitute for olive oil and other vegetable oils in Asian recipes.
 The better quality cold-pressed oils enliven a simple vinaigrette and may be blended into homemade salad dressings.
 Toasted sesame oil's distinctive flavor is used to season an already cooked dish, applied sparingly at the end of preparation.
 The toasted oil is often combined with soy sauce for a savory dip or sauce for vegetables, noodles or fish.